jorisparet/website/content/home/experience.md

     date_start: '2018-10-01'
     date_end: '2021-11-30'
     description: |2-
-        **PhD. thesis:** *Hidden order in disordered materials* ([<i class="fas fa-file-pdf"></i> PDF](https://tel.archives-ouvertes.fr/tel-03600627))

-        Study of the emergence of local order in disordered materials (supercooled liquids, glasses) using information theory and various machine learning methods such as clustering and dimensionality reduction.
-Two hundred hours of teaching in programming and physics.
+        Research on the emergence of local order in disordered materials such as glasses and supercooled liquids using molecular dynamics simulations, unsupervised machine learning (clustering, dimensionality reduction, autoencoders), and information theory.
+Developed a fully documented open-source Python package (partycls) for machine-learning-based structural analysis, with CI/CD integration.
+Ran large-scale simulations on CPU and GPU clusters.
+Presented work at international conferences and workshops.
+Delivered 200+ hours of undergraduate teaching in physics and programming.

         `Computational physics` **|** `Machine learning` **|** `HPC` **|** `Python` **|** `C++` **|** `Fortran` **|** `Teaching`